marius311/MuseInference.jl/docs/src/index.md

 For a more careful comparison of the two approaches in terms of the number of model gradient evaluations, see [Millea & Seljak, 2021](http://arxiv.org/inprep), but the timing difference above is indicative of the type of speedups which are possible, and the relative speedup generally increases for higher-dimensional latent spaces.

-Finally, we can compare the two estimates, veryfing that in this case, MUSE gives a near exact answer:
+Finally, we can compare the two estimates, verifying that in this case, MUSE gives a near exact answer:

 ```@example 1
 figure(figsize=(6,5)) # hide